blizzrdof77/wp-admin-ui-customize/readme.txt

 11. Login Screen Customized

 == Changelog ==

+= 1.1 =
+Possible to customize is the wp_admin_bar. will check whether the authority has been set.

 = 1.0.1 =
 bug that did not contain the separator line to the initial value of the side menu.